 I agreed politely and the rubber stamp hit the pages of our passports – we were in… just!!

 In the couple of days since our re-entry we have had to do some quick re-planning.
-It is pretty obvious that we can’t just hope to add a further three months to our US plans again in October, as we had initially hoped.
+It is pretty obvious that we can’t just hope to add a further three months to our US plans again in October, as we had initially planned.
 Maybe we could drive down to Mexico for the winter?
 But all research suggests that getting back in with a big vehicle might be problematic.

 Rather than look at this as a disaster we have chosen to see it as an opportunity to do something other than what we had originally planned.
 I had a couple of talks scheduled here in Austin in August and early September, but with only 3 months remaining here we have decided it is time to get a move on and see some more of the country.